MouhcineZouhri/ticket_management_app/README.md

 under resources you can find sql script for database.

 ## client jar
-the jar file of swing client application is contains in path swing-api-client/target/swing-api-client-1.0.jar.<br /> java -jar swing-api-client-1.0.jar (to run the application).
+the jar file of swing client application is contains in path swing-api-client/target/swing-api-client-1.0.jar. use this command to start application: <br />
+- java -jar swing-api-client-1.0.jar (to run the application).

 ## deployment
 - first we need to create a image for oracle database, please follow this step to create an image. <br />